LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/auto-escalation.md

     <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/advtutorial/auto_esc_mcq.png">

-4. In the Agent Transfer (escalation) interaction, click the "Settings" wheel in the upper-right corner, and navigate to the **Advanced** section to confirm that your Agent Skill ID has been properly added.
+4. In the Agent Transfer (escalation) interaction, click the **Settings** wheel in the upper-right corner, and navigate to the **Advanced** section to confirm that your Agent Skill ID has been properly added.

 5. To test this new functionality, navigate back to the [demo deployment site](https://vx-lp.github.io/v2/lpwm/) and enter your account number.
 After being greeted by the Greeter Bot, trigger the Order Status intent by messaging “I want to know my order status”.
 The Order Bot will recognize the intent and trigger the associated dialog, prompting for an order number.